duniter/duniter/doc/Protocol.md

 * ` ` space

 **An empty condition or a condition fully composed of spaces is considered an invalid output condition**.

+Also, the maximum length of a condition is 1000 characters. // TODO:  OK?

 ##### Output condition examples